 Please CONTACT A CLUB MEMBER before visiting this flying site.

 Nice, mostly-shaded hike up ~850’ through forest.
 Elevation at launch 7250’.
 Steep slot cleared of trees on a forested, west-facing mountain slope.
-Tricky, loose "ball bearing”-type footing on an inclined slope.
+Tricky, loose "ball bearing”-type footing on a quite steep sidehill slope.
 Typically flown after 5PM when winds aloft are forecasted to be west and light.
 Drive time from Jackson ~30min; hike time ~45min.

 Elevation 6300’.
 Large, open grassy field adjacent to dirt access road.
 Parking on grass just off road.
 BYO windsock.
 Do not land in the horse pasture (horses do not like scary, colorful canopies dropping out of the sky!).